 First and foremost, toys for your gerbils must be safe.
-Gerbils have a habit of sticking their heads into things to explore, so make sure any toys (especially those with holes cut in them) don't have spaces in which your gerbil could get his or her head stuck.
+Gerbils have a habit of sticking their heads into things to explore, so make sure any toys (especially those with holes cut in them) don't have spaces in which your gerbils could get their heads stuck.
 Make sure your gerbils aren't able to splinter off sharp pieces of plastic or other materials and swallow them.

-Many gerbils like running on wheels.
+Many gerbils enjoy running on wheels.
 Any wheels should have a solid surface and have a solid back wall.
 Their tails and other body parts can get caught in and injured on wheels with rungs or cross-supports.
-A solid wheel like a Silent Spinner or Wodent Wheel is a good choice.
+A solid wheel such as a Silent Spinner or Wodent Wheel is a good choice.

 Get a medium-sized wheel, large enough that the gerbils back can be held relatively straight while running.
 Not all gerbils like wheels though, so don't be concerned about gerbils who don't use them.

-You can sometimes find hollowed out logs at pet stores, either small logs in the small pet section or perhaps slightly larger half logs in the reptile section.
-A half coconut shell and ceramic or clay plant pots placed on their sides can be used this way too
+You can sometimes find hollowed-out logs at pet stores, including small logs in the small pet section or perhaps slightly larger half logs in the reptile section.
+A half coconut shell and ceramic or clay plant pots placed on their sides can be used this way, too.

 Any untreated wood (vegetable dyed is okay) items make great chew toys too.
 You can buy them or make your own out of untreated wood scraps.
-Branches can be offered for chewing too—try apple or willow (avoid any evergreen tree branches).
-You can also check your pet store for things like cholla, driftwood, and other wood such as grapevine (which you might in the reptile section) which make good climbing toys.
+Branches can be offered for chewing, too—try apple or willow (avoid any evergreen tree branches).
+You can also check your pet store for things such as cholla, driftwood, and other wood such as grapevine (possibly found in the reptile section), which make good climbing toys.

-There are also lots of wicker and natural grass and plant fiber tunnels, balls, and huts out there (especially marketed for rabbits), and these are also great for gnawing.
+There are also lots of wicker, natural grass, and plant fiber tunnels; balls; and huts out there (especially marketed for rabbits), and these are also great for gnawing.

 Climbing Toys and Tubes

 Gerbils will climb on just about anything, such as wooden houses.
-You can also buy wooden ladders (check the bird section if they aren't in the small pet section), see-saws and other wooden accessories.
-Plastic climbing tubes (like those for hamsters) and accessories can be used too, though you need to be extra careful that your gerbils are not splintering off bits of plastic and swallowing them.
+You can also buy wooden ladders (check the bird section if they aren't in the small pet section), see-saws, and other wooden accessories.
+Plastic climbing tubes (such as those for hamsters) and accessories can be used, too, though you need to be extra careful that your gerbils are not splintering off bits of plastic and swallowing them.

-Give you gerbils a heavy ceramic or glass dish with a couple of inches of chinchilla dust in it (chinchilla dust bath available at pet stores).
+Give you gerbils a heavy ceramic or glass dish with a couple of inches of chinchilla dust in it.
 Your gerbils will most likely love rolling and digging around in the dust, and in the process get their fur cleaned and conditioned.